 Not all mobile phones are capable of receiving Mobile Emergency Alerts.
-The Ministry of Civil Defence & Emergency Management (MCDEM) has published a list of phones and their operating systems that are known to be capable of receiving alerts.
+The Ministry of Civil Defence and Emergency Management (MCDEM) has published a list of phones and their operating systems that are known to be capable of receiving alerts.

-The Ministry of Civil Defence & Emergency Management (MCDEM) is working with the telecommunications industry to ensure that all mobile phones sold in New Zealand will have Emergency Mobile Alerting enabled, check when you next buy a phone (be it tomorrow or in four years' time) that it can receive Emergency Mobile Alerts.
+The Ministry of Civil Defence and Emergency Management (MCDEM) is working with the telecommunications industry to ensure that all mobile phones sold in New Zealand will have Emergency Mobile Alerting enabled, check when you next buy a phone (be it tomorrow or in four years' time) that it can receive Emergency Mobile Alerts.

 You can sign up to get emergency alerts from the Wellington Region Emergency Management Office (WREMO) through the Red Cross Hazards App.

 WREMO will only send alerts when there is a threat to life or significant disruption, that could affect all or part of the Wellington Region.
 Other Civil Defence Groups around New Zealand may send alerts, you will need to contact your local emergency management office to confirm whether they are also using the Red Cross Hazards App to send alerts.